wavespectra/wavespectra/docs/io-input.rst

 ~~~~~~~~~~~~~~~~

 Backend engines are provided to seamlessly access wavespectra datasets through the
-`open_dataset`_ function from xarray.
+`xarray.open_dataset`_ function.
 These engines are designated by their respective
 ``filetype``, for example:

 .. ipython:: python